 Before you install WordPress, first you will need a domain name and a good web hosting company that knows WordPress.

-The reason we recommend Bluehost is because they are one of the largest hosting companies in the world.
+We highly recommend that you use Bluehost because they are one of the largest hosting companies in the world.
 They are also an officially recommended WordPress hosting provider.